Ahmed0or1/SMART_BOT/README.md

 #### Don't worry you can use my API :)

 ## Next Step
-1- Connect the platform with Firebase databases and save all chat.
+1- Connect the platform with Firebase databases and save all chat.<br>
 2- Increase bot intelligence.
 ## Resources
 1-[google](https://github.com/googleapis/nodejs-dialogflow) <br>